kgusman/kgusman.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-Hi, I'm Kamill and I live in Innopolis, Russia.
+Hi, I'm Kamill and currently I live in Phnom Penh, Cambodia.

-Currently, I'm Bachelor Student of Innopolis University.
-My interests are Machine Learning, Deep Learning, Project Management, foreign languages, and sport.

-I work in MTS IT as Full-stack developer (Java/JavaScript).
+I finished Innopolis University in 2019 with a Bachelor degree in Computer Science.
+I still looking for my interests and hobbies.

 ----